MohamadYusuf/WebRx-Site/docs/component-registration.md

 WebRx will invoke your constructor once for each instance of the component, producing a separate viewmodel object for each.
-Properties on the resulting object or its prototype chain (e.g., someProperty and doSomething in the example above) are available for binding in the component’s view.
+Properties on the resulting object or its prototype chain (e.g., someProperty and doSomething in the example above) are available for binding in the component's view.

 If your constructor function return a value, the value will be used at the resulting view-model.